Places To Vacation In Southern California

 Q: Is Southern California expensive to visit?

 A: Southern California can be expensive, especially during peak season.
-However, there are ways to save money, such as booking accommodations and activities in advance, taking advantage of free activities, and eating at local restaurants.
+That said, there are ways to save money, such as booking accommodations and activities in advance, taking advantage of free activities, and eating at local restaurants.
 Consider traveling during the shoulder season (spring or fall) for lower prices and fewer crowds.

 Q: Do I need a car to get around Southern California?